jlengstorf/jason.energy/site/posts/62-how-to-stay-consistent/how-to-stay-consistent.md

 As my day goes on, active demands pile up — no matter how small they are — and my willpower drains.
 By the time I've fought off my inner fatshit and dragged myself to the gym, stepped through the rest of my morning activities, settled in to work on my current project, and put in a solid few hours of programming, I just don't have enough willpower left to force myself to switch contexts and start writing.

-My creative brain gets tired faster than my programmer brain,[^variable] so after a couple programming blocks I'm too mentally tired for creative writing, but I still have plenty left in the tank for coding — **I was inadvertently sabotaging myself by trying to write later in the day.**
+{% footnote id="variable" %}My creative brain gets tired faster than my programmer brain,{% endfootnote %} so after a couple programming blocks I'm too mentally tired for creative writing, but I still have plenty left in the tank for coding — **I was inadvertently sabotaging myself by trying to write later in the day.**

-[^variable]:
+{% footnoteText id="variable" %}
 The cognitive loads that demand more vary from person to person.
 I think I'm less taxed by the analytical processes because I have much more practice solving logical problems than creative ones.
 Someone who's been writing for decades and just picked up programming may feel exactly the opposite.
+{% endfootnoteText %}

 ### How does context fit into this?